code-payments/code-vm/README.md

 :white_check_mark: The on-chain program itself is largely completed.

-:white_check_mark: Flipchat is using the program in mainnet.
+:white_check_mark: Flipcash is using the program in mainnet.

 :white_check_mark: OtterSec has completed an audit of the program.

-We’re currently integrating the VM into a fork of the Code app called Flipchat.
-This allows us to make changes to backend services more efficiently without disrupting Code app users.
+We’re currently integrating the VM into the Flipcash app.
+This allows us to make changes to backend services more efficiently without disrupting Flipcash users.

-A key obejctive for us has been that the Code mobile app could be migrated to the VM with minimal effort.
+A key obejctive for us has been that the Flipcash mobile app could be migrated to the VM with minimal effort.
 From the app’s perspective, it should behave as if it’s using standard Solana accounts.
 All the VM complexity should be abstracted away by the backend services.

-We’re happy to report that this key objective has been achieved on Flipchat — our mobile app team migrated payments using only a handful of minor adjustments to the original transaction mechanics.
+We’re happy to report that this key objective has been achieved on Flipcash — our mobile app team migrated payments using only a handful of minor adjustments to the original transaction mechanics.
 To enable this from the VM side, we made intentional trade-offs that optimize for core objectives instead of on-chain